By Shanon Roberts, on 13 October 2023

 There are three major steps to creating a buyer persona.
 Even though buyer personas are semi-fictitious representations of people, the data must always be based on real people and their experiences.
 The most important thing you have to do is gather information, properly organize it, and assess it all.

-1. Conduct Interviews and Gain Understanding
+1. Conduct Interviews to Gain Understanding

 Use your database to conduct interviews that will give you a better understanding of your customers.
 Ask your current customers, potential leads, and connections in your professional network for interviews.